tz2524/femr/refactoring_log/refactoring_log.md

 ### Message Chain in `ItemModelMapper.java`

+First, we looked at the refactored method to see if there is any functionality that we will need to test.
+And we figured out that the method performs no other functionality but pass data fields from object to object.
+Thus we decided to test on the output object for its data fields.

+The method that has been refactored has MissionTripItem object as the output.
+Thus we set up a test that builds up the data fields of the MissionTripItem.
+Then we test if all the data fields can be accessed.
+As expected, all 5 tests passed.

 ### Feature Envy in `LocaleUnitConverter.java`

 The method we moved is used to convert `PatientItem` object's height from foot/inch to meter/centimeter and convert weight from pound to kilogram, we wrote one test case to make sure the converting is correct.